AbhyudayPuri/AbhyudayPuri.github.io/_pages/about.md

   - /about.html
 ---

-Firstly, my heartfelt gratitude for this amazing design template, that can be found at [academicpages template](https://github.com/academicpages/academicpages.github.io) and is hosted on [GitHub pages](https://pages.github.com).

 A little about me
 ======
 I'm a Mathematics and Electronics student from BITS Pilani University, India.
 As of now, I'm in my fourth year and find myself particularly inclined towards research in image processing, computer vision, biomedical imaging and numerical analysis.
 I'm actively looking for opportunities to pursue a research thesis as part of my final year academic requirements.